AIMS AND SCOPE

 Lars R. Bergman – Department of Psychology, Stockholm University, Sweden

 Lars-Gunnar Lundh – Department of Psychology, Lund University, Lund, Sweden

-Peter C. M. Molenaar – Pennsylvania State University, Philadelphia, USA
+Peter C. M. Molenaar – Pennsylvania State University, University Park, PA, USA

 Julia Moeller – Department for Education, University of Leipzig, Germany